COMP1010UNSW/pyhtml-enhanced/README.md

-However, the documentation found in [`pyhtml/__tags/generated.py`](./pyhtml/__tags/generated.py) was copied from MDN, and is licensed under [CC-BY-SA-2.5](https://creativecommons.org/licenses/by-sa/2.5/).
+However, the documentation found in [`pyhtml/__tags/generated.py`](./pyhtml/__tags/generated.py) was copied from MDN Web Docs, and is licensed under [CC-BY-SA-2.5](https://creativecommons.org/licenses/by-sa/2.5/).
 See [LICENSE_DOCS.md](./LICENSE_DOCS.md) for a copy of the license.